dadrus/heimdall/examples/kubernetes/README.md

 and check the responses.

 Please note: Since nginx does not support 302 response codes from an external auth service, the call to `https://echo-app.local/redir/foo` will result in a 500 error code returned by nginx.

+If the observability stack has been installed, you most probably want to use it as well.
+For that purposes, you need to

+1. establish a port forwarding to grafana: `kubectl port-forward -n monitoring svc/grafana-service 3000:3000`,
+2. open your browser and navigate to `localhost:3000`,
+3. and login into grafana (user: admin, pass: admin)
+4. navigate e.g., to heimdall metrics dashboard: Dashboards -> Heimdall -> Heimdall Metrics

 # Delete the demo